 Inmarsat, the world leader in global mobile satellite communication, works closely with Datatonic to enhance its data, analytics and machine learning capabilities.
 One of the main projects in this partnership is an innovative aircraft matching solution to maximise the value of Inmarsat's aircraft data from more than 17,000 aircraft.
 The solution is a highly scalable, automated pipeline on Google Cloud Platform to match Inmarsat’s unique hardware IDs to external satellite aircraft data.
 This enables Inmarsat to get accurate and up-to-date aircraft tail numbers and, as a result, Inmarsat has gained key business insights and a deeper understanding of their product offering.

-Pioneered the use of Workflow to orchestrate Google Cloud Platform pipelines
+Pioneered the use of Workflows to orchestrate Google Cloud Platform pipelines.

 Inmarsat, a world-leading British satellite telecommunications company, provides telephone and data services to users worldwide using portable or mobile terminals, which communicate with ground stations through satellites.